All Episodes

 We've got to find a place to let them go so they can be protected from Obamacare.

-In fact, one of the plans out there is really the subtitle is if you like Obamacare, you can keep it.
+In fact, one of the plans out there is really the subtitle is, if you like Obamacare, you can keep it.

-And so it says to California, yeah, you can keep it, and the rest of the country will pay for your your Obamacare if you want to keep it.
+And so it says to California, yeah, you can keep it, and the rest of the country will pay for your Obamacare if you want to keep it.

-Um is there is there a is there a way to thread this needle and begin the process of uh dismantling this and we've been having some discussions about it, but here's what that doesn't make my heart warm and fuzzy to hear that you people are still talking about it ten years later.
+Well, that doesn't make my heart warm and fuzzy to hear that you people are still talking about it 10 years later.

 Yeah, well, here's what I'll tell you.

-So it's less than a ten percent increase.
+So it's less than a 10% increase.

 That's not what we ran on.